olopezr/apic-pot/Event-EndPoint/lab1/ReadMe.md

 ```

-3\.Copy the *oc command* line, and paste it in a terminal window to logon to OpenShift CLI. <br/>
+3\.
+Copy the *oc command* line, and paste it in a terminal window to logon to OpenShift CLI. <br/>
 If prompted, type 'y' to allow use unsecure connections<br>

 ![](../images/ocp3.png)

-4\.Now run the following commands to obtain the Event Gateway bootstrap url and server certificate.<br>
+4\.
+Now run the following commands to obtain the Event Gateway bootstrap url and server certificate.<br>

 ```
 cd ~/Downloads